therayy/data-exchange-industry/CD-NOTES.md

 # [IBM Connect:Direct](https://www.ibm.com/docs/en/connect-direct/6.1.0?topic=connectdirect-v610-pdfs) - [Installation & Configuration](./CD.md)

-   > _These notes is for C:D the IBM Connect Direct assuiming you already installed it on your system & hostname was define as i.e cdnode01.sterling.com_.
+   > _These notes is for C:D the IBM Connect Direct assuiming you already installed it on your system & hostname was define as i.e cdnode01.sterling.com for cdnode01 and cdnode02.sterling.com for cdnode02.
     >> References <br>
     <span style="font-size: 10px;">
     <sub>